zehadialam/Intune-Scripts/README.md

-# Intune-Scripts
+# Intune Scripts

- Collection of scripts to enhance Microsoft Intune administration
+## Overview

+This repository is a collection of various scripts for Windows and Mac administration.